What to see in Lanzarote? Where to Stay in Lanzarote? How long to stay in Lanzarote?

 As you walk through the narrow streets of Teguise in Lanzarote, you’ll see plenty of the island’s ancient architecture and buildings of great historical significance.
 A must-see if you are visiting Lanzarote.

-6. César Manrique Foundation, one of the most extraordinary visits in Lanzarote
+6. César Manrique Foundation, one of the most extraordinary visits to Lanzarote

-The influence of César Manrique, universal creator and pioneer of environmentalism, does not go unnoticed on the island.
-His work, and in particular his extraordinary vision of the relationship between nature and human, can be seen everywhere in Lanzarote.
+The influence of César Manrique, the universal creator and pioneer of environmentalism, does not go unnoticed on the island.
+His work, and in particular his extraordinary vision of the relationship between nature and humans, can be seen everywhere in Lanzarote.

 He also influences the way of thinking of the inhabitants of the island and of all Canarians in general.